-Methodology of this study

-From two populations of ruddy duck, a species introduced in Europe in the 40’s, this study introduces a simple Bayesian model to infer recruitment rate from count data.
-A large part of this study focuses on assessing the viability of such approach.
+From two populations of ruddy duck (Oxyura jamaicensis), a species introduced in Europe in the 40’s, this study introduces a simple Bayesian model to infer recruitment rate from count data.
+A large part of this study focuses on assessing the viability of such an approach.
 The comparison between two populations is a first step in testing the consistency of the method.
-A comparison to the common approach using samples from hunting bags aims at checking if the recruitment rate variability is well tracked and if the hypothesis stating that the recruitment rate is overestimated when using sample data is consistent with the results.
-Using two other approaches using population growth rates, one testes the consistency of the order of magnitude of the recruitment rate estimated from the counting method.
+A comparison to the common approach using samples from hunting bags aims at checking if recruitment rate variability, which is easily assessed from birds in the hand, is well tracked by long distance bird counts, and if the hypothesis stating that recruitment rate is overestimated when using sample data is consistent with the results.
+Using two other approaches based on population growth rates, we also tested the consistency of the order of magnitude of recruitment rate estimated from the counting method.
 Studying two populations is also an opportunity to discuss the response of the recruitment rate to a gradient of harvest pressure.

 2 Materials & methods